Gennaro Bonafede

-Gennaro Bonafede (born 18 September 1990) is a South African racing driver who currently competes in the Intercontinental GT Challenge.
+Gennaro Bonafede (born 18 September 1990) is a South African racing driver who competed in the Intercontinental GT Challenge.

 Racing career

 1995-2015: Early years and local success

 Bonafede began racing karts aged 5.
 He achieved early success, winning the 1997 Cadet Class Championship at only 7 years old.
 He took a one year hiatus from racing in 1998, but returned in 1999 to achieve a 4th place finish in the WTP South African Championship.
 He moved to the United Kingdom after this, competing in British karting events for the following two years.
 During the 2006 ROK World Karting Championships, Bonafede was the youngest competitor to take part.
 He was set to win the 2007 SA Karting Championship, but suffered a broken chain during the final round of the season.

 2007 saw Bonafede move to saloon racing, joining the South African Volkswagen Polo Cup, achieving mild success with a podium finish and a pole position in his first season.
 He was also invited to partake in a round of the European Polo Cup and achieved a 9th place finish.
 Focusing on his matric examinations in 2008, he had to settle for a second place finish in the Polo Cup season that year, with 4 wins and 2 pole positions.
 He achieved another second place finish in the 2009 championship, with 3 wins and 4 pole positions.

 Bonafede joined the Bridgestone Production Car Championship in 2010, and raced in the series until it folded in 2015.
 He achieved relative success, with a third place finish in the 2012 and 2014 championships being the highlights of his stay.